InfoSecExplorer/Cross-Site-Request-Forgery-CSRF-/README.md

 1. Interect with functionality and intercept the request.
 2. Right click generate csrf poc.
-3. Copy the code in a file.html remove any cookie value.
+3. Remove any cookie value.
-4. Drop the request.
+4. Edit according to your preference.
-5. Send the file.html to victim.
+5. Deliver to the victim.

 # 5. CSRF token is simply duplicated in a cookie